oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 the client registration, it is harder to deploy automatically.

-Furthermore, an attacker might be able to circumvent the protection offered by this defense by registering a new client with the "honest" AS using the redirect URI that the client assigned to the attacker's AS.
+Furthermore, an attacker might be able to circumvent the protection offered by this defense by registering a new client with the "honest" authorization server using the redirect URI that the client assigned to the attacker's authorization server.
 The attacker could then run the attack as described above, replacing the client ID with the client ID of his newly created client.